 In taxis, keep bags with valuables between your feet or in the middle seat.
 Find out if cab fares are flat rates or metered.
 For flat rates (both firmly established and negotiable), agree on a price with the driver before you or your bags get in the car.

-7. Mind your health
+7. Mind your health during travel

 One of the first rules of travel is to carry additional prescription medications, glasses and/or contact lenses.
 Pack these and other critical items in your carryon.